HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages/README.markdown

 # Contributing

 Open an issue or send a pull request on [the project's Github repository](https://github.com/HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages).
 Make sure your contribution runs in-game.

-# Modding

-Integration with other mods is not fully implemented yet.
-Check back later!